 Listen to veterans' stories

-Grab the kiddos and spend some time listening to a range of stories from active military members and veterans alike through Storycorps oral history.
+Grab the kiddos and spend some time listening to a range of stories from active military members and veterans alike through Storycorps' oral history project.

 The Military Voices Initiative provides a platform for veterans, service members, and military families to share their stories.
-In doing so we honor their voices, amplify their experiences, and let them know that we—as a nation—are listening.
+When you take a listen to a few stories, you learn about their military experiences, honor their voices, and amplify their expression of the role the military held in their lives.
+It's a free way to let them know that we—as a nation—are listening.

 Hang a flag in your yard